httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    and adds two more algorithms: ID-SHA-256 and ID-SHA-512 which allows to send a checksum of a resource representation with no content codings applied.

+# Acknowledgements
+{:numbered="false"}
+The vast majority of this document is inherited from [RFC3230], so thanks to J. Mogul and A. Van Hoff for their great work.
+The original idea of refreshing this document arose from an interesting discussion with M. Nottingham, J. Yasskin and M. Thomson when reviewing the MICE content coding.